nimaid/LPHK/README.md

 * As an interface to other programs with hotkeys
 * ... and many more!

-LPHK has the core features functional and ready to use!
+LPHK has all of its core features functional and ready to use!
 There are a lot of new features wanted, and there are massive bugs that need fixing, and it needs some more polish, but you can still do quite a lot with it as it is currently!

 LPHK is still a work-in-progress, so things will be changing often.
 [See below for a todo list.](https://github.com/nimaid/LPHK#what-still-needs-to-be-written-in-order-of-priority-table-of-contents) I have a life (a crazy one at that), so no promises on a delivery date.
 Feel free to offer your help!
 You can see project updates and ask questions on the [official Discord server](https://discord.gg/mDCzB8X)!
 You can also donate on the [official Patreon page](https://www.patreon.com/user?u=16848673) to help speed up development, or just say thanks!